AnastasiaKolendo/Calculator/README.md

 ## Description

-A calculator program that allows a user to enter a math problem as a string and get an answer.
+A calculator program that allows a user to enter an arithmetic expression as a string and get an answer.
-> Assignment for VidMob.
+> Assignment.

 **The calculator allows basic arithmetic operations:**